skillquestio/dev-demo/README.md

 ## Data Reset

-If you find yourself needing to reset the data within your application, or needing to generate new data, you can use the scripts within this repository to manage and generate new data.
+While your Bubble app comes with demo data, if you find yourself needing to reset the data within your application, or needing to generate new data, you can use the scripts within this repository to manage and generate new data.
 First, you need to make sure your Bubble app's Data API is enabled.
 Follow the steps below to manage your demo data:

 1. On the "API" tab in your Bubble app's settings, ensure the checkbox "Enable Data API" if it is not already checked, and ensure that the boxes are checked for each data type
 2. Record the "Data API Root URL" (you will need it for a future step)